Eric Snow: Broadcasting

-On April 4, 2009, Snow was given a "medically necessary" release and began working as an analyst for NBA TV, and later worked as a television broadcaster for Sixers games, from 2009-2012.
+On April 4, 2009, Snow was given a "medically necessary" release and began working as an analyst for NBA TV, and later worked as a television broadcaster for Sixers games, from 2009 to 2012.
 Before becoming a broadcaster/analyst, Snow had attended a broadcast camp for NBA players at Syracuse University.

 Coaching career

 Snow was hired as assistant coach for the Texas Legends of the NBA's G League in 2017 through NBA's Assistant Coaches Program (ACP).
 As of the 2020-2021 season, he was the Legends associate head coach, but was not on the staff the following season.
 Prior to joining the Legends, Snow served two years as an assistant coach for the Florida Atlantic University.
 Prior to that, Snow had been the director of player development for the Southern Methodist University from 2012–2014, under his former NBA coach, Larry Brown.